ethers-io/documentation/source/ethers-app/source/dev-api-common.rst

 Addresses
 =========

-Addresses come in many formats, but all blach...
+Addresses come in many formats, and any may be used.

 - Hex Strings (eg. 0x1234567890abcdef1234567890abcdef12345678)
 - ICAP Addresses  (eg. XE0724JX5HRQ9R1XA24VWJM008DMOB17YBC)